ryo33/redux-pages/README.md

 # Redux Pages
-A middleware-friendly routing engine that encapsulates raw URL paths.
+A middleware-friendly routing helper that encapsulates raw URL paths.

 ## Features
-- Middleware-friendly
+- Middleware friendly
 - Raw URL paths is only used at definition
 - Rich template syntax